 - Troubleshooting.
 One of the most valuable skills that a software developer can have is how to figure out where the code is broken.
 Because code breaks often.
 We will teach you tools and techniques to track down and solve errors.

-Code Platoon is an immersive full-time developer boot camp for veterans.
+Code Platoon is an immersive full-time developer boot camp for veterans and military spouses.
 Classes are every weekday, with a mix of lectures and hands-on coding time.
 All classes are in-person and students are expected to be on-site for the duration of the program.
 Students will collaborate with their cohort throughout the program on projects and coding challenges.

 The program runs 14 weeks on-site.
 If you participate in the internship program, the program extends to roughly 32 weeks total.

 Prior to the start of the program, students will receive a package of pre-work that they will need to complete prior to arriving on site.
 That pre-work should take between 60 and 100 hours to complete, and will cover computing basics and learning some tools of the trade.

 Daily Class Schedule